zuavra/crumbware/README.md

 * If the route is a `null` the handler is executed.
 * If the route is a string the handler is executed only if the route matches the request pathname verbatim.
 * If the route spec is an instance of RegExp the handler is executed only if the regex matches.
-* If the route spec is a function the handler is executed only if `!!f(route, request, response)`.
+* If the route spec is a function the handler is executed only if the return value of `f(route, request, response)` is truish (`!!`).

 When a request comes in:

-* Execution starts with the regular chain and can jump to the error chain once, when the first exception is throw.
+* Execution starts with the regular chain and can jump to the error chain _once_, when the first exception is throw.
-* Handlers on a chain are executed in order (if their route matches).
+* Handlers on a chain are executed in order (_if_ their route matches).
-* When an exception is thrown in a handler (of any kind) it gets logged to console and passed to the following error handlers.
+* When an exception is thrown in any handler it gets logged to console and passed to all the subsequent error handlers.
-* If the user doesn't define any error handlers a default one is used, which sets response status to 500.
+* If the user doesn't define any error handlers a default one is supplied, which sets response status to 500.
 * Execution stops if any handler has closed the writable buffer.
 * The writable buffer will be closed automatically after all the handlers if none of them did it, so that the request doesn't wait indefinitely.

 ### What is NOT done

 * The response status is only set (to 500) in one circumstance, if an exception was thrown by a handler and the user has not defined any error handlers.
-Please note that if the user DID define error handlers it's their responsibility to set the response code.
+If the user DID define error handlers it's their responsibility to set the response code.
 * The request and response are not altered in any way.
 * The chain logic does not match any request attributes other than path.
 * The chain logic does not extract URL or query parameters.